-French immersion students participate in all Nova Scotia Assessments for the 2017–2018 school year.
-They are not at a disadvantage.
-French immersion students have just as much opportunity to succeed in an English-language assessment as do their counterparts in the English program.
+French immersion students participate in all Nova Scotia Assessments except for Literacy in Grade 3 because early French immersion students begin formal English language arts instruction at the beginning of grade 3.
+French immersion students are not at a disadvantage; they have just as much opportunity to succeed in an English language arts assessment as do their counterparts in the English program.
 For mathematics, all students write the same assessment in the language of their mathematics instruction, either English or French.
 An English assessment booklet is provided to French immersion teachers during the assessment in case a student has difficulty reading a question.
 The teacher can then show the English booklet to the student so they can read it in English.

 4. Do international students participate in Nova Scotia Assessments?

 Yes.
 International students are expected to participate in the assessments.